Hardness of busy beaver value BB(15): Introduction

 \subsection{Future work}

 This paper opens a number of avenues for future work.

 We've given a finite bound on the first counterexample to Erd\H{o}s' conjecture, an obvious future line of work is to improve that cosmologically large bound by shrinking the program-size of our 15-state machine.
+An avenue for reducing the number of states needed to encode Erd\H{o}s' conjecture is to study small Turing machines and look for machines with the expected behaviour ``in the wild''\footnote{Such an effort has been done for 5-state Turing machines \cite{bbchallengeBusyBeaver}.}.

 It would be interesting to design small Turing machines that look for counterexamples to the weak Collatz conjecture.
 That way we could relate the fact of knowing busy beaver values to solving that notoriously hard conjecture.
 We have already found 124-state 2-symbol, and 43-state 4-symbol, machines that look for such counterexamples\footnote{These machines are also available here: \url{https://github.com/tcosmo/bbsim}} but we would like to further optimise them (i.e. reduce their number of states) before formally proving that their behaviour is correct.